prometheusresearch/htsql/doc/introduction.rst

     GROUP BY d.name;

 In a common optimization, the correlated subquery is replaced with a ``GROUP BY`` projection.
-This encoding further obfucates the business inquiry by conflating in two ways --- row/column and link/filter.
+This encoding further obfuscates the business inquiry by conflating in two ways --- row/column and link/filter.

 .. htsql::